-Ponds lined with clay materials Ponds li Category 1 Category 2 Category 3 Category 4 Category 5 Category 6 Lining and quality assurance Minimum 300-mm thick clay liner (or 2 layers with minimum of 150-mm compacted thickness each) Clay materials should be of such quality to prevent infiltration of wastewater beyond the thickness of the liner If GCL is used minimum 7-mm thick GCL.
-150 mm of sand cushion above the subgrade Minimum 300-mm thick compacted clay liner with k≤1x10-9 m/s (or 2 layers with minimum of 150-mm compacted thickness each) Construction Quality Assurance (CQA) Plan for clay lining that includes Level 1 supervision (in accordance with AS/NZS 3798-2007) unless other CQA measures are undertaken in accordance with AS 1289 and Appendix 4 with the approval of the EPA.
-1-mm thick HDPE or greater# Leakage detection required 1-mm thick HDPE or greater# CQA Plan for HDPE placement CQA Plan for subgrade preparation.
-Leakage detection required Double HDPE lining (1-mm thick or greater for each liner) # with CQA plan for HDPE placement A combination of HDPE liner (1-mm thick or greater; with CQA Plan for HDPE placement as in category 4) and a clay liner (with CQA plan as in category 2) CQA Plan for subgrade preparation Site generally not suitable for wastewater lagoon construction unless effective drainage control is put in place
+Ponds lined w ith clay materials Ponds li ned with geomembrane materials Category 1 Category 2 Category 3 Category 4 Category 5 Category 6 Lining and quality assurance If clay is used Minimum 300-mm thick clay liner (or 2 layers with minimum of 150-mm compacted thickness each) Clay materials should be of such quality to prevent infiltration of wastewater beyond the thickness of the liner If GCL is used minimum 7-mm thick GCL.
+150 mm of sand cushion above the subgrade If clay is used Minimum 300-mm thick compacted clay liner with k≤1x10-9 m/s (or 2 layers with minimum of 150-mm compacted thickness each) Construction Quality Assurance (CQA) Plan for clay lining that includes Level 1 supervision (in accordance with AS/NZS 3798-2007) unless other CQA measures are undertaken in accordance with AS 1289 and Appendix 4 with the approval of the EPA.
+1-mm thick HDPE or greater[#] Leakage detection required 1-mm thick HDPE or greater[#] CQA Plan for HDPE placement CQA Plan for subgrade preparation.
+Leakage detection required Double HDPE lining (1-mm thick or greater for each liner) [#] with CQA plan for HDPE placement A combination of HDPE liner (1-mm thick or greater; with CQA Plan for HDPE placement as in category 4) and a clay liner (with CQA plan as in category 2) CQA Plan for subgrade preparation Site generally not suitable for wastewater lagoon construction unless effective drainage control is put in place

-Ponds lined with clay materials Ponds line Category 1 Category 2 Category 3 Category 4 Category 5 Category 6 CQA plan for subgrade preparation If GCL is used: minimum 7-mm thick GCL CQA plan for GCL placement 150-mm sand cushion above the subgrade CQA plan for Leakage detection required subgrade preparation
+Ponds lined with clay materials Ponds lined with geomembrane materials Category 2 Category 3 Category 4 Category 2 Category 3 Category 4 CQA plan for subgrade preparation If GCL is used: minimum 7-mm thick GCL CQA plan for GCL placement 150-mm sand cushion above the subgrade CQA plan for subgrade Leakage detection required Subgrade • preparation e preparation to provide a sound a s observed.
+Workmanship should • • • d include compactio

-\ $1x10^{-9}$ m/s = 31.5 mm/year
+1x10-9 m/s = 31.5 mm/year

-Appropriate thickness of HDPE liner must be determined by the proponent's engineer/consultant based on wastewater characteristics, climatic factors and warranty considerations.
+[#] Appropriate thickness of HDPE liner must be determined by the proponent's engineer/consultant based on wastewater characteristics, climatic factors and warranty considerations.